q9f/rlp.cr/README.md

 a native library implementing `rlp` purely for the crystal language. `rlp` is ethereum's recursive length prefix used to encoded arbitray data structures.

+this library allows for rlp-encoding of:
+* binary data (assumed encoded)
+* boolean values (true, false)
+* scalars (positive integers)
+* string literals
+* arrays containing any of the the above
+* nested arrays containing any of the above

 # installation

 add the `rlp` library to your `shard.yml`